Contrasting Leadership in The Godfather

 To Vito everyone can be a friend.
 He calls Johnny Fontane, his godson, a friend as easily as he calls Clemenza and Luca Brasi friends.
 It is this friendship that keeps them close and loyal where money and ruthlessness cannot.
 Luca is shown loyalty, so he pledges loyalty.
 Similarly, Vito took in Tom Hagen and raised him up, so Tom earns a law degree and works tirelessly on the behalf of his adoptive father.
 This quality of earning trust and respect by showing it is something Michael does not use.
 He uses manipulation and intimidation to get his way, and because he fears disloyalty and treachery he ultimately creates it with his secrecy and paranoia.
 When pressed by Clemeza for more freedom and understanding, Vito says, “Be a friend to Michael and do as he says.”
 Vito knows people, how to persuade them and keep them on his side with favors and desire for mutual respect.

 A word Vito almost never uses is “enemy,” but Michael sees enemies everywhere.
 When Tom balks at the depth and scale of Michael's revenge plots, he questions if his brother will only be happy once he wipes everyone out, to which Michael, without irony, responds, “I don’t feel I have to wipe everyone out [...] just my enemies.”
 Where Vito saw opportunities to gain favors, Michael only expects treachery, and in a way, commends Tessio’s attempt at betrayal, saying, “It’s the smart move.
 Tessio was always smarter.”
 Tom confesses he thought Clemenza might betray them, but Clemenza’s loyalty is born in affection and friendship for Vito and the whole Corleone family.
-In a similar instance, Michael’s inability to be gracious to Moe Greene ensures their issues must be resolved with violence.
+In a similar instance, Michael’s inability to be gracious to Moe Greene ensures their dispute must be resolved with violence.
 Michael seems to have more in common with Hyman Roth who is deceitful and committed to making money and elaborate revenge plots.
 To protect himself from Pentangeli’s testimony, Michael creates an implicit, public threat to the man’s brother.
 While this act does get the desired result in Pentangeli perjuring himself, the whole situation would have been unnecessary if Michael had kept Pentangeli closer as a friend with trust and favors as his father would have done.
 Instead, his secrecy and plotting only leads Pentangeli into a mistrust that he would never had felt for Vito.
 Again, this situation is only truly resolved by Tom who, using roundabout, historical examples, entreats Pentangeli to end his own life, saying it would be a favor and that Pentangeli’s family would be forgiven and looked after in return for such a favor.

 Never Go Against the Family